codeoverflow-org/nodecg-io-docs/docs/samples/obs.md

     }
     ```

+    !!!
+INFO

         If you don't want to use a password, you can just remove the password
         property from the config.

     After entering it, click save.

-3. Set the sample's (`obs-scenelist`) dependency to be the newly created service
+3. Set the sample's (`obs-scenelist`) dependency to be the newly created
-   instance (of type `obs`).
+    service instance (of type `obs`).

 4. Check the NodeCG logs:

     You should see an error or a success message and the names of all you scenes
     that you have set in OBS.